 Are There Any Side Effects?

+Some people will get mild side effects.
+These can include pain at the injection site, tiredness, headache and aching of muscles.
 Serious reactions like allergic reactions are extremely rare.
+People with a history of severe allergic reactions can be vaccinated but should be monitored for 30 minutes after receiving the vaccine.
 If you have any concerns about the vaccine, ask your doctor, nurse or pharmacist.

 Do You Still Need to Have the Vaccine if You Have Had COVID-19?

 The ARA will update this advice as new information becomes available.